The project

 Project status

 Community and enagmenet with local landowners began in 2024.
-Currently the project team is preapring the Environmental Impact Statement (EIS) which will assess any potential impacts from the project.
+Currently the project team is preparing the Environmental Impact Statement (EIS) which will assess any potential impacts from the project.

 Once completed, the EIS will be submitted and displayed to allow for review and determination.